6chaoran/data-story/docs/_posts/2019-01-15-build-a-simple-machine-translator-part1.md

 # Extension

-The full python code is available at github: [https://github.com/6chaoran/nlp/tree/master/nmt](https://github.com/6chaoran/nlp/tree/master/nmt)
+The full python code is available at Github: [link](https://github.com/6chaoran/nlp/tree/master/nmt)
 With this simple model setup, we still a lot of opportunities to improve, such as

 * Richer Feature Encoding of sentence (POS Tagging, NER)